kotoMJ/security-showcase-android/README.md

 SecurityShowcase application contains example of using standard Android Security with the Keystore.
 All Android Keystore related stuff is bundled in KeystoreCompat library (available in this source code).

+SecurityShowcase architecture is **MVVM based on Google's architecture component**.

 KeystoreCompat library should help to prevent pain when starting work with keystore from the official documentation or StackOverflow discussion. **The main point of this library is to provide the same services for all backward** (...Compat) **supported API versions (19+).**
 The backward support is something, what all available libraries and blog posts lacks!